mollyincali/salaries-and-standards/README.md

 **Conclusion**
 - Yes, we want our students to be able to read, write and perserver though difficult math problems.
 It has been shown above that there is a lot of work that needs to be done to ensure our students are meeting standards for their grade level.
 - We also need to ensure that adults are entering the educational career field.
 Teacher shoul feel respected and appreciated for the hard work that it takes to do their job.
 - It has been shown that students from higher paying Districts perform better, but I would not say it is solely because teachers are paid more.
-Those Districts most likely offer a larger variety of instruction (like music, art, and specialized classes), on campus clubs, and maybe even mental health supports that we know can benefit the whole child.
+Those Districts most likely offer a larger variety of instruction (like music, art, and specialized classes), on campus clubs, and spend money on building their campus community and culture.
+- Teachers make a difference, and the positive ways they can impact our lives go beyond test scores.